 At the end of the fast, I had recorded my lowest ever average resting heart rate and my highest average heart rate variability (HRV).
 You're likely familiar with resting heart rate in that it's a good measure of cardiorespiratory fitness.

-Before the fast I was hovering around the good range for my age (40-years old), but the fast dropped me down to 62 beats-per-minute and into the excellent category (my lowest average resting heart rate fell to 56)!
-What makes that even more amazing is that, just like most of our Quantify Fitness clients, I exercise for less than 1-hour per week - about 45-minutes a week to be exact (one Big 5 workout on ARX, one Vasper workout, and one High Octane Ride).
+Before the fast, I was hovering around the good range for my age (40-years old), but the fast dropped me down to 62 beats-per-minute and into the excellent category (my lowest average resting heart rate fell to 56)!
+What makes that even more amazing is that, just like most of our Quantify Fitness clients, I exercise for less than 1-hour per week – about 45-minutes a week to be exact (one Big 5 workout on ARX, one Vasper workout, and one CAR.O.L ride).

 If you're not familiar with heart rate variability, also know as HRV, it's a measure of the time variation between heartbeats.
 If your heart beats 60 times per second, the beats are not exactly one second apart, but more like 0.8 seconds, 1.1 seconds, 0.9 seconds, etc..
 That information gives some insight into the autonomic nervous system and what it is doing – sympathetic (fight or flight) versus parasympathetic (rest, digest, and relax).